ITDevLtd/MCVirt/Documentation/Cluster.rst

 ==========

-Nodes running McVirt can be joined together in a cluster - this allows the synchronization of VM/global configurations.
+Nodes running MCVirt can be joined together in a cluster - this allows the synchronization of VM/global configurations.